How do I find my electricity or natural gas supplier?

 The retailer is the company that provides you energy.
 If you want to find out who is your electricity or gas supplier, there will probably be a logo or brand name on your bill, such as Encor by EPCOR, ENMAX, Direct Energy, ATCO, Spot Power, etc.

 In Alberta, consumers have the freedom to choose who they want to provide them with electricity and natural gas.
-Such companies fall into two main categories: the regulated-rate provider (RRO) and competitive provider.
+Such companies fall into two main categories: the regulated-rate provider (RRO, now called ROLR) and the competitive provider.

 When it comes to natural gas and electricity in Alberta, you can choose to sign up with different companies or purchase such services in an energy bundle.